Yaoir/VideoPoker-Go-WebAssembly/README.md

 There are some very good reasons for preferring to use Go instead of JavaScript, including Go's static typing and efficiency.
 Since it's a compiled language, most programming errors can be caught by the Go compiler, rather than being found only when the program is running and happens to execute the part of code that contains the bug.
 Go is designed for concurrency, so you will never have to deal with promises and other constructs that have been added to JavaScript to make it useful for modern web programming.

-I was curious about the technology, and as I learned more about it, I noticed an overwelming consensus that WebAssembly will quickly become a very popular and important technology for web development.
+I was curious about the technology, and as I learned more about it, I noticed an overwhelming consensus that WebAssembly will quickly become a very popular and important technology for web development.
 There are many plans for the technology, and it is being developed rapidly by collaboration involving Mozilla, Google, and others.
 All of the major browser developers announced support for WebAssembly in 2017, so this is all very new.
 So does it work?

 After waiting nearly two months to read reports from people using the new WebAssembly support and hearing almost nothing, I decided to give it a try.
 I had a video poker game that I wrote two years ago in C and later translated to both JavaScript and Go.
 I modified the Go version to be event driven, and then wrote the WebAssembly interface to convert it into a web app.